matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Date.md

 ### `compareMonth()` <a name="compareMonth"></a>

-Performs three-way comparison of the month of the current date against the given `$date`&#039;s month.
+Performs three-way comparison of the month of the current date against the given `$date`'s month.

 #### Signature